 The Family Educational Rights and Privacy Act (FERPA) of 1974 (also known as the Buckley Amendment) is a federal privacy law affording students certain rights with respect to their education records.
 MidAmerica Nazarene University complies fully with this law.
 The University Registrar serves as the institutional FERPA Compliance Officer.
-The full Educational Rights and Privacy policy, please refer to mnu.edu.
+For the full Educational Rights and Privacy policy, please go to www.mnu.edu/ferpa.